 Male flowers will have only the stem and the flower.

-Check the Days Until Harvest for the type you buy.
-Typically, mature fruits take 55 – 60 days to grow from seed.
+Check the Days until Harvest or Days to Maturity (DTM) for the type you buy.
+Typically, mature zucchini fruits take 55 – 60 days to grow from seed.

 Being warm weather plants, they will produce in summertime.
 Harvest zucchini so the plant will use energy to grow more.
 Don’t leave them on the vine.
 The larger they grow, they more fibrous and/or watery they become.